NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 <img src="images/terminalwindow.png" width="40%" height="40%">

 3. When you open terminal it will open in the home directory by default.
 The home directory is the logged-in users working folder.
 You know you are in the home directory when you see the following :

 ```
  userName@ComputerName ~ %
 ```
 The ~ (tilde) indicates you are in the home directory.
-Since you will be working on shared computer lets make sure to create folder for all of your work.
-While in this home directory create a folder with your name by entering the following command:
+4. Since you will be working on shared computer lets make sure to create folder for all of your work.
+While in this home directory create a folder with your name (first initial and Last Name).
+If your name is "Wallace Grommet" the folder name will be "wGrommet".
+Enter the following command:

 ```
-mkdir <yourName>
+mkdir <firstinitialLastname>
 ```
 You just created a folder.
 All of your work will go in this folder.
 Every time you open terminal you will navigate to this folder before starting your work.

-4. Navigate to your your folder by entering the following command:
+5. Navigate to your your folder by entering the following command:

 ```
 % cd <yourName>
 ```
-5. Make sure to confirm that you have Git installed.
+6. Make sure to confirm that you have Git installed.
 You can do this by running the following command in Terminal:
 ```
 % git --version
 ```